Constructive set theory: Metalogic

-The role analogous to that of realized numerals in arithmetic is played here by defined sets proven to exist according to the theory, and so this is a subtle question concerning term construction and the theories strength.
+The role analogous to that of realized numbers in arithmetic is played here by defined sets proven to exist by (or according to) the theory.
+Questions concerning the axiomatic set theory's strength and its relation to term construction are subtle.
 While many theories discussed tend have all the various numerical properties, the existence property can easily be spoiled, as will be discussed.
 Weaker forms of existence properties have been formulated.